-The Department invites applications for a number of continuing (tenure track) Lecturer/Senior Lecturer positions (equivalent of Assistant Professor in North America).
-Applications from candidates specialising in macroeconomics, monetary economics or international economics will be considered.
+The Department invites applications for a continuing (tenure track) Lecturer/Senior Lecturer/Associate Professor positions (equivalent of Assistant/Associate Professor in North America).
+Applications from candidates specialising in any area of applied microeconomics and/or behavioural economics will be considered.
 The Department is interested in applications with the capacity to publish in leading refereed journals and provide high quality teaching, curriculum development, supervision and service at both the undergraduate and postgraduate levels.
+Applicants at the level of Associate Professor will have a well-established track record of publications in top-ranked international journals, will have been the recipient of competitive research grants, and will have demonstrated quality as a teacher and research student supervisor.
 The Department offers internationally competitive salaries and benefits and a stimulating work environment.